Haoroux/Haoroux/README.md

 ### 💡 Tasks panel:
 -❌V2.0 Emubot
 -❌Finish rpl
--❌generative art
+-▶️Generative art
--❌ascii cam/convertor
+-❌Ascii cam/convertor
--❌tamadochi discord bot
+-❌Tamagotchi discord bot
+-❌Github current act API
+-❌Alarm clock
 -✅Do nothing of the day(not sure about this one)
 ps:it's normal if for some there is not even a repository